ComposeNativeLook/compose-native-look/README.md

 #### Fallback Strategy

-In case of unsupported effect the library tries to fall back to the first supported effect of the ones given as the `backdropFallbacks` list (if any), or nothing if none is supported (e.g. original window management as per Compose).
+In case of unsupported effect the library tries to fall back to the Solid

 ### `frameStyle`